Link Transifex with GitHub

 Choose to link to GitHub

-- Click on the Install the Transifex App link.
+- In the Github integration box, click on the Authorize link and then the Install the Transifex app link.

 - Select the GitHub Organization you wish to install the Transifex App to.